HomeSG Stock B49.SI

 Confidentiality

-All reports of a Breach will be handled in a confidential manner.
+All reports of a breach will be handled in a confidential manner.
 Confidentiality will be maintained to the fullest extent possible, consistent with the need to conduct an adequate investigation of the report and to perform subsequent remedial measures.

-Employees or any other persons shall avoid any form of external or internal publicity concerning any Breach they might want to report or have reported, unless required to do so by law.
+Employees or any other persons shall avoid any form of external or internal publicity concerning any breach they might want to report or have reported, unless required to do so by law.

 Protection

-Any employee or any other person who reports a Breach, which he or she reasonably believes, or may reasonably believe, to be true, will be given protection for such reporting.
+Any employee or any other person who reports a breach, which he or she reasonably believes, or may reasonably believe, to be true, will be given protection for such reporting.

 False reporting

-The Company will not tolerate false reports of a Breach.
+The Company will not tolerate false reports of a breach.

-If an employee or any other person makes a report of Breach which he or she knows or reasonably should know to be false, he or she will be subject to disciplinary action which may involve termination of employment in the case of the employees.
+If an employee or any other person makes a report of breach which he or she knows or reasonably should know to be false, he or she will be subject to disciplinary action which may involve termination of employment in the case of the employees.
 False reporting could also lead to civil or criminal prosecution.

 The employee or any other person may be liable for damages towards anyone who has suffered from a false report.
 The Company does not indemnify or reimburse any employee who has made a false report for costs or other consequences related to such false reporting.